3gglord/week-two/notes.md

 - `-l`: links beyond domain we started in
 - `-w`: wait time between requests to the server
 - `--limit-rate`: limit bandwidth for request (slows down the time it takes to perform the request)
+### new terms
-- API: Application Programing Interface; instead of an interface meant for a human to interact with the machine, there’s an API to allow some other machine to interact with this one
+- __API__: Application Programing Interface; instead of an interface meant for a human to interact with the machine, there’s an API to allow some other machine to interact with this one
-- OCR: Object Chapter Recognition; technique that looks at the pattern of light and dark pixels in an image and matches them against the alphabet
+- __OCR__: Object Chapter Recognition; technique that looks at the pattern of light and dark pixels in an image and matches them against the alphabet
-- collections as data: mapping the sources themselves can give us historical data
+- __collections as data__: mapping the sources themselves can give us historical data